Saltar al contenido principal

 10.1101/2025.11.04.686457

 The unfolding argument in the neuroscience of consciousness posits that causal structure cannot account for consciousness because any recurrent neural network (RNN) can be “unfolded” into a functionally equivalent feedforward neural network (FNN) with identical input-output behavior.
 Subsequent debate has focused on dynamical properties and philosophy of science critiques.
-We examine a novel caveat to the unfolding argument for RNN systems with plasticity in the connection weights.
-We demonstrate through rigorous mathematical proofs that plasticity negates the functional equivalence between RNN and FNN.
+We examine a boundary condition on the unfolding argument for RNN systems with rapid plasticity in their connection weights.
+We demonstrate through rigorous mathematical proofs that rapid plasticity negates the functional equivalence between RNN and FNN.
 Our proofs address history-dependent plasticity, dynamical systems analysis, information-theoretic considerations, perturbational stability, complexity growth, and resource limitations.
 We demonstrate that neuronal systems that possess properties such as plasticity, history-dependence, and complex temporal information encoding have features that cannot be captured by a static FNN.
-Our findings delineate limitations of the unfolding argument that apply if consciousness arises from temporally extended dynamic neural processes rather than static input-output mappings.
-This work has implications for various theories of consciousness, and for the fields of computational neuroscience and philosophy of mind more generally, providing new constraints for theories of consciousness.
+We show that plasticity is a concrete instance of lenient dependency between behavioral and internal observables, restoring empirical testability to theories that incorporate plasticity on perception-relevant timescales.
+Our results do not establish that recurrence, plasticity, or process are necessary for consciousness; they establish that the unfolding argument does not preclude empirical investigation of whether these properties matter.

-Puedes escribir una PREreview de A Caveat Regarding the Unfolding Argument: Implications of Plasticity for Computational Theories of Consciousness.
+Puedes escribir una PREreview de A Caveat Regarding the Unfolding Argument: Implications of Plasticity.
 Una PREreview es una revisión de un preprint y puede variar desde unas pocas oraciones hasta un extenso informe, similar a un informe de revisión por pares organizado por una revista.

 Antes de comenzar